crackedkdeen001/Gnss-Proxy-Design-Pattern/README.md

 Never assign a Lock to a variable or field typed as object.
 The lock statement silently reverts to the older monitor path if you do.
 The compiler warns about this; do not suppress the warning.

-## Verification status

-All 16 tests pass against .NET 8.0.129 with the object-based lock fields.
-The two Lock declarations above are the only lines in this deliverable that were not compiled, because .NET 9 was not available in the build environment.
-Compile once on your own machine before submitting.